 a.
 After the receipt of the email request, edit the order record.

 NOTE: If it is a request from a patron via the User Services Desk or a Selector for a title which is already on order and so by appears in the catalog, the delivery can no longer be rushed, but cataloging can still be rushed.

 Change the receive action field to C as above, A for "attention," or N for "notify," as stated earlier, any will change the order number to red so the receiving person's attention will be drawn to it.

 Enter a note, 2/3/06 NOTIFY: Joe Smooh; if the name came from the User Services Desk we note that; if it came from a selector, we put in whatever contact information we are given, such as, patron name, ID number, and email address, if available so that User Services staff may notify the patron.
 The order record will note that the item will be cataloged as a RUSH.
 (Full procedures are found under the Acquisitions procedure “Rush Codes”.

 b.
 Appropriate procedures will be followed to complete the receipt of the book.
 Verify that this is the correct edition and that the item is in good condition (not damaged or missing pages).
 Enter the receipt date, enter initials in a note field, and make a printout.
 Flag the item RUSH.
 Also flag any supplements separately as RUSH.

 c.
 Books will then go directly to cataloging staff for rush cataloging.
-If they are not available, give the book to the Head of Acquisitions or the Head of Technical Services.
+If they are not available, give the book to the Head of Acquisitions or the Head of Content Services.
 The procedures in Step 3 will be followed.

 11/3/2005 – clc